ENTERING the MANDALA

 - The Exhortation of the 100,000 Dakinis is a brief and powerful tune for bringing in the blessings of the Divine Feminine Wisdom Energy the Dakini Principle, written by Machik herself.

-- For all printed materials (texts, practices, slides), CD (of PDFs and MP3s of all teachings and melodies, etc.) and DVD (Dentok Chikma) and Online Empowerment and transmissions: $325
+- For all printed materials (texts, practices, slides), CD (of PDFs and MP3s of all teachings and melodies, etc.) and DVD (Dentok Chikma). $325

 - May be paid by PayPal, check or in installments (see application, schedule and catalog for download above!).